 Also from X-Men we have Mystique, who subverts this trope.
 While she is undoubtedly a villain, her relationships with Destiny and others are used to humanize her.

 Rawlins, from Garth Ennis's run of The Punisher is a truly vile backstabbing manipulativecoward, who enjoys sexually dominating people of either gender.

 Ennis also uses this trope in Preacher with T.C., Jesus De Sade, Starr, and others (the first two being depraved omnisexuals).

-Poison Ivy and Harley Quinn, the former frequently using Mind Control pheremones as a weapon against both men and women, the latter almost as love-crazed for Ivy as for The Joker, with the sexual component of their relationship, having received frequent hints even in the animated series, canon in main universe of the comic books.
+Poison Ivy and Harley Quinn, the former frequently using Mind Control pheromones as a weapon against both men and women, the latter almost as love-crazed for Ivy as for The Joker, with the sexual component of their relationship, having received frequent hints even in the animated series, canon in main universe of the comic books.
 Though the latter is also something of a subversion.
-Generally their time together is portrayed quite positively, when they aren't commiting crimes anyway, and shows Harley taking just a bit of independance from Mista' J.
+Generally their time together is portrayed quite positively, when they aren't committing crimes anyway, and shows Harley taking just a bit of independence from Mista' J.

 Lois in Love And Rockets.
 Not as evil as many of the examples here, given the Slice of Life nature of the canon, but definitely depraved and unsympathetic.